kwzm/react-mobx-react-router-boilerplate/README.md

 ### `npm start`

-Runs the app in development mode.
+Runs the app in development mode with mock data.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm run start:no-mock`

+Runs the app in development mode without mock data.

 ### `npm run build` or `yarn build`